Signatures of Parafermion Zero Modes in Fractional Quantum Hall-Superconductor Heterostructures: Model for FTSC and PZM

+In the ground state, the $\Z_{2m}$ symmetry sends the system from one pinned minima to another $\tilde{n}\ra\tilde{n}+1\mod 2m$, implying a $2m$-fold ground state degeneracy and the existence of parafermion zero modes at the ends of the FTSC (see Appendix \ref{sec:clock} for review on PZM algebra).
+The parafermion operator localized at one end of the FTSC is,

-where $\vt_0\equiv\vt(x=0)$, $b$ denotes the length of the region where a PZM is localized and is comparable to the coherence length $\xi$.
-From solutions of the sine-Gordon equation, $\vt$ has exponentially small fluctuation within $x\in[-b,0]$; hence, we can treat $e^{i\vt(x)}$ as a constant in this region as well.
+where $\vt_0\equiv\vt(x=0)$, and $b$ denotes the length of the region where a PZM is localized and is comparable to the coherence length $\xi$.
+From the solutions of the sine-Gordon equation, $\vt$ has exponentially small fluctuations for $x\in[-b,0]$; hence, we can treat $e^{i\vt(x)}$ as a constant in this region as well.
 From the form of the PZM, we can interpret it as ``half" of a quasiparticle pair, which reflects the fractionalized nature of the system.
-The commutator between the Hamiltonian and the PZM is,
+One can check $\al_0$ is the PZM operator by the commutator between the Hamiltonian and the PZM,

-The commutator equals zero because the total current density $j=\pa_x \vp/\pi$ is 0 at $x=0$, representing no total current flowing from the edge to the FQH background.
+The commutator vanishes since the total current density $j=\pa_x \vp/\pi$ is 0 at $x=0$, representing no total current flowing from the edge to the FQH background \footnote{This boundary condition is equivalent to treating the FQH bulk (where the bosonic fields are not well defined due to absence of edges) as FQH edges gapped by backscattering term $\cos(2m\vp)$ as described in Ref. \cite{clarke-2013,lindner-2012,cheng-2012}.
+In the regime where the backscattering term dominates, the $\vp$ field is pinned to one of the $2m$ minima of the cosine term, implying $\pa_x\vp_0=0$.}.
 The commutation relation between the parafermion zero mode operator $\al_0$ and the quasiparticle parity $\hat{P}$ is,

 Physically this means that the parafermion operator changes the number operator by one.